 Office Day Workers

 Office Day Workers arrive at the Election Board Office at 5:00 a.m. and work until the ballots are tabulated, usually around 9:30 p.m.
-Typical duties assigned to Office Workers include (but not inclusive) answering phone questions from the public and election poll Judges, counting Absentee ballots, receiving ballot carriers, and preparing ballots for counting.
+Typical duties assigned to Office Workers include (but are not limited to) answering the phone and taking questions from the public and election poll Judges, counting Absentee ballots, receiving ballot carriers and preparing ballots for counting.
 Office Day Workers are required to attend a training session prior to Election Day so that they may better serve the callers.
-If you would like to be an Office Day Worker, please print and complete the Election Worker Questionnaire form, and mail the form to our office.
+If you would like to be an Office Day Worker, please print and complete the Election Worker Questionnaire form and email, mail or fax the form to our office.

 Office Day Worker Pay is as follows: